Frosted Pumpkin Cookies

 Pumpkin Cookies

-- Preheat oven to 350 degrees F. Line a baking sheet pan with a silicone baking mat or parchment paper.
+- Preheat the oven to 350โ (177โ).
+Line baking sheet pans with a silicone baking mats or parchment paper sheets.

-- Add the flour mixture to the wet ingredients and mix on low speed until just combined.
-Again, scrape the sides and bottom of the bowl.
+- Add the flour mixture to the wet ingredients and mix on low speed until the cookie dough forms.
+Scrape the sides and bottom of the bowl as needed.

-- Portion the batter using a large cookie scoop (3 tablespoons) and place onto the prepared baking sheet pan.
-Allow room in between the cookies for spreading.
+- Portion the cookie dough using a large cookie scoop (3 tablespoons) and place the cookie dough on the prepared baking sheet pan, allowing room for spreading.

 Cream Cheese Icing

-- In the bowl of a stand mixer fitted with a whisk attachment or large mixing bowl with an electric hand mixer, cream unsalted butter and cream cheese for a few minutes until smooth, creamy, and well combined.
+- In the bowl of a stand mixer fitted with a paddle attachment or in a large mixing bowl with an electric hand mixer, cream the unsalted butter and cream cheese for a few minutes until light and creamy.

-- Add in salt and vanilla extract.
-Scrape the sides and bottom of the bowl.
+- Add the powdered sugar, vanilla extract, and salt and mix on low speed until the ingredients are combined.
+Scrape the sides and bottom of the bowl as needed.

-- Turn the mixer to medium speed and whip the cream cheese icing for a few minutes until it is smooth.
+- Turn the mixer to medium speed and whip the cream cheese icing for 2 to 3 minutes until it is smooth and creamy.

 Notes